Ronald Gene Simmons: Simmons property sold at auction

-After a two-hour hearing in Ozark on June 17, Circuit Judge John S. Patterson denied a petition to delay Simmons' scheduled execution filed by Mark Cambiano on behalf of the Rev. Louis Franz of Star City.
+After a two-hour hearing in Ozark on June 17, Circuit Judge John S. Patterson denied the petition to delay Simmons' scheduled execution filed by Cambiano despite testimony from State Hospital psychiatrist Dr. Irving Kuo that Simmons might suffer from a mental illness.
+During the hearing, Simmons took the stand to oppose allowing anyone to enter his case or have his execution delayed.
+Judge Patterson expressed disappointment that Reverend Franz, the petitioner, was not present.

-In a 6-1 ruling, the Arkansas Supreme Court issued a temporary stay of the execution on June 20 after attorney Mark S. Cambiano for Catholic priest Louis J. Franz raised issues of whether Arkansas had or should have had a mandatory review of capital cases or the waiver of appeals in such cases.
+Seven days before his scheduled execution, the Arkansas Supreme Court issued a temporary stay on June 20 after attorney Mark S. Cambiano, on behalf of Reverend Franz, raised questions about whether Arkansas had or should have had a mandatory review of capital cases or the waiver of appeals in such cases.
+The ruling was 6 to 1 to stay the execution to give the Court time to consider the petitions by Franz.

 After the state Supreme Court action, on June 21, Circuit Judge Patterson said that the trial for the murders of the Simmons family members, initially scheduled for July 18, would be postponed indefinitely pending decisions by the higher court.
+Patterson added that the state must try Simmons within a year of his arrest, meaning a trial would be held before December 28 if Simmons wasn't executed.